 - 1Password (Password manager)

 Depending on your needs and preferences, getting an additional layer of security is a good idea.
-However, if you have apps installed on your device that function just the same, you can skip the Eero Secure Plus subscription.

 You can set up your router and manage other personalized settings on the Eero app.
 It’s one of the easiest management apps to use because it gives you directions upon downloading the app.